Coronavirus COVID-19 Updates: uc.edu/publichealth

-Eligibility: Principal investigators (PIs) must have a faculty appointment or be a senior research staff member with doctoral-level training.
-Postdoctoral Fellows and Graduate Assistants are not allowed to be PIs on these awards.
+Pilot Funding Eligibility: Principal investigators (PIs) must have a faculty appointment or be a senior research staff member with doctoral-level training.
+Postdoctoral Fellows and Graduate Assistants are not allowed to be PIs on CEG

 Proposals that do not address gene x environment interaction(s) will be considered non-responsive and will not be reviewed.
 Exceptions may apply to the Translation and Community Engagement Award category.

-Gene in this context means individual genes/gene products, genomics, functional genomics, proteomics, metabolomics, epigenomics.
+Gene in this context means individual genes/gene products, genomics, functional genomics, proteomics, metabolomics, and epigenomics.

 Environment in this context is defined based on the language used by the NIEHS for environmentally relevant toxicants in its RFAs, as described below.

-Examples of environmentally relevant toxicants include industrial chemicals or manufacturing byproducts, metals, pesticides, herbicides, air pollutants and other inhaled toxicants, particulates or fibers, and fungal/bacterial or biologically derived toxins.
-Agents considered non-responsive include, but are not limited to: alcohol, drugs of abuse, pharmaceuticals, chemotherapeutic agents, radiation which is not a result of an ambient environmental exposure, and infectious or parasitic agents, except when agents are disease co-factors to an environmental toxicant exposure to produce the biological effect....
-However, it is appropriate to include these factors as part of research to define effects of the exposome, and these factors may be a part of applications focused on the totality of a person’s environmental exposure. [our emphasis added]
+Examples of environmentally relevant toxicants include industrial chemicals or manufacturing byproducts, metals, pesticides, herbicides, air pollutants, other inhaled toxicants, particulates or fibers, and fungal/bacterial or biologically derived toxins.
+Agents considered non-responsive include, but are not limited to, alcohol, drugs of abuse, pharmaceuticals, chemotherapeutic agents, radiation which is not a result of an ambient environmental exposure, and infectious or parasitic agents, except when agents are disease co-factors to an environmental toxicant exposure to produce the biological effect...
+However, it is appropriate to include these factors as part of research to define the effects of the exposome, and these factors may be a part of applications focused on the totality of a person’s environmental exposure. [our emphasis added]

 For more information on the Pilot Project Program, including scientific or technical questions, please contact its directors Dr. Jagjit Yadav (Jagjit.Yadav@uc.edu) or Roman Jandarov, Ph.D.
 (Roman.Jandarov@uc.edu).